wp-plugins/wp-topbar/readme.txt

 == Upgrade Notice ==

+= 5.11 =

+Version 5.11 supports WordPress 3.7, added control option to control showing of TopBar on mobile devices.

 = 5.10 =

 Added features to allow you to enter custom HTML giving you even more control.
 Renamed CSS tab to 'CSS & HTML' tab.